dasaditi/dasaditi.github.io/_posts/2019-04-10-Neural-Network-With-Python.md

 # Final Thoughts
-In this article we reviewd the logic of implementing a feed forward neural network and implemented on in python.
+In this article we reviewd the logic of implementing a feed forward neural network and implemented one in python.
 I hope you have found this post useful.
 Happy learning :)

 # The complete Neural Network